Sandbox, narrative and emergent gameplay

 Narrative is opposed to sandbox play.
 Or to look at it another way, in a sandbox the narrative comes from the player.

 Planescape: Torment has great narrative; some of the best ever done.
-It isn't a sandbox, however.
-You have a great deal of freedom in shaping who the Nameless One is--good, evil, kind, cruel, cunning, foolish--but you're always going to be the Nameless One.
+It isn’t a sandbox, however.
+You have a great deal of freedom in shaping who the Nameless One is–good, evil, kind, cruel, cunning, foolish–but you’re always going to be the Nameless One.

 Desslock: